kabakas/Converter/README.md

 - Liscencer.exe     -->     This tool is used to liscence your computer.

-- Updater.exe       -->     This tool is used to Update/Auto Update the Converter.

 - Files             -->     This folder include Logs, Settings, Loading and such Files.

 # How it's made :